muhdhuz/audio_CNN/README.md

 Generic convolutional neural network for audio classification with spectrograms.
 Developed in Pytorch

-classification.py: main script to run classification
+**classification.py**: main script to run classification
-audiocnn.py: model architecture is kept here
+**audiocnn.py**: model architecture is kept here
-params_and_dataloader.py: argparse variables initialized here.
-Contain the dataloader method which imports from imgfoldergreyscale.py.
-As name suggests this dataloader is modified from the folder method in the Pytorch repo to read in greyscale (single-channel) images.
+**params_and_dataloader.py**: argparse variables initialized here.
+Contains the dataloader method which imports from imgfoldergreyscale.py.
+As the name suggests this dataloader is modified from the folder method in the Pytorch repo to read in greyscale (single-channel) images.

 Example use: